barriebyron/barriebyron/README.md

 :hammer_and_pick:  Work in various content source formats to develop structured content that answers questions and solves business problems.

-:label:  Use well-defined GitHub and Jira issues to collaborate, plan, track, and trigger documentation and content strategy tasks.
+:label:  Use well-defined GitHub issues and discussions to collaborate, plan, track, and trigger documentation and content strategy tasks.

 :sparkle:  Always strive to improve products and processes.
 Share widely, like this handy collection of online [technical writing style guides](https://docs.google.com/document/d/1wAVt65UpgBJ4e_tzPCVnPHwOqYYtENuRkojDSq-7nK0/edit?usp=sharing).